drexed/active_object/README.md

 ```

 ####At:####
-`at` returns the characters at index position, matching string, or regex. `Rails Safe`
+`at` returns the characters at index position, matching string, or regex.

 ```ruby
 "example_string".at(0)     #=> "e"